abramhindle/setupenv/README.md

-library of software tools
+# setupenv - what is it?
+setupenv is a set of scripts to download and install software in your home directory.

+# requirements
-currently needs the following preinstalled libraries (not installed using scripts).
+currently, it needs the following preinstalled libraries (not installed using scripts).

 ```